Frazl/dcu-opentimetable/ReadMe.md

 #### freerange.py

-Ths script takes 5 arguments, the room, the start time, the end time, the week and the day that you want to check if a room is free
+Ths script takes 5 arguments, the room, the start time, the end time, Semester.Week and the day that you want to check if a room is free

 There are two ways to give the script input:
 - Via the CLI seperated by commas
-    - `python3 freerange.py L125,10,11,5,5` ==> this will check L125 from 10-11 on week 5 Friday.
+    - `python3 freerange.py L125,10,11,1.5,5` ==> this will check L125 from 10-11 on week 5 Friday.
     - Additionally if you leave an argument black it will default to the current value
     - e.g `python3 LG25,,,,` will check if LG25 is free right now!
            - ***note*** if you leave end blank it will default to start +1 hour